talarip/cr-workshop/README.md

 No duplication.
 Each time you have to make a change in a duplicate code, you have to remember to make the same change to every instance.
 This increases the cognitive load and slows down the progress.

-Minimal number of classes and other moving parts.
+Minimal amount of code and other moving parts.
 Code is liability, keep it short and simple.

 Passes all tests.